OliverLysa/observatory-data-prep/README.md

 ### [functions.R](https://github.com/OliverLysa/observatory/blob/main/scripts/functions.R)

-A collection of regularly used functions across all other R scripts not otherwise provided in R packages.
+A collection of custom user-defined functions regularly used throughout the data processing pipeline and not otherwise provided in R packages.

 ### electronics